What is Islam?

 “During it are distributed all the works of wisdom.”

 Hijab is to veil or cover.
-It is an Arabic word used to refer a woman scarf.
+It is an Arabic word used to refer to a woman's scarf.
 It literally means a barrier.
-It does not mean to cover only the head, while the rest of body remains somewhat exposed to gazes.
-Hijab means the covering the face, head and rest of the body modestly dressing, so that the body and its curves are not visible.
-Hijab and lowering of gazes is not only for women, but men are also required to dress modestly and to lower their gaze in the presence of women.
-Men must lower their eyes, dress modestly and avoid situation where there is a slightest chance of becoming sinful and committing fornication of the eyes.
+It does not mean to cover only the head, while the rest of the body remains somewhat exposed to gazes.
+Hijab means covering the face, head and rest of the body modestly dressing so that the body and its curves are not visible.
+Hijab and lowering of gaze are not only for women but men are also required to dress modestly and to lower their gaze in the presence of women.
+Men must lower their eyes, dress modestly and avoid a situation where there is the slightest chance of becoming sinful and committing fornication of the eyes.

 Rites and Rituals

 Islam allowed a man to celebrate different occasions of happiness in his life.
 Islam guides in celebrating different rites and rituals of a person’s life from his birth to death.
-The birth rituals in Islam include the circumcision and Aqiqa; the marriage rituals include the Nikkah and Walima.
+The birth rituals in Islam include circumcision and Aqiqa; the marriage rituals include the Nikah and Walima.

-Nikkah: It is a Sunnah of our Beloved Prophet صَلَّی اللہُ تَعَالٰی عَلَیْہِ وَاٰلِہٖ وَسَلَّمَ.
-The Nikkah is the bondage of a man with a woman for spending their life together.
-In Islam Nikkah is organized in a simple way.
+It is a Sunnah of our Beloved Prophet صَلَّی اللہُ تَعَالٰی عَلَیْہِ وَاٰلِہٖ وَسَلَّمَ.
+The Nikah is the bondage of a man with a woman for spending their life together.
+In Islam Nikah is organized in a simple way.

-Walima: Walima is the name of invitation from the groom to his friends and family after his marriage.
+Walima is the name of invitation from the groom to his friends and family after his marriage.
 This is a gathering where people gather at a meal.
-There are no use of music and any other sinful act in any of the celebrations of Islam.
+There is no use of music and any other sinful act in any of the celebrations of Islam.

 May Allah عَزَّوَجَلَّ make us true Muslim and enable us to learn Islamic teachings!